Honda HR-V: North America

 The second-generation Honda HR-V debuted at the 2014 New York International Auto Show as a concept car, with the production model unveiled later at the 2014 Los Angeles Auto Show.
 The HR-V was introduced in the United States in 2015 as a 2016 model.
 It shares the same platform as the third-generation Fit and is largely identical to the Vezel, which went on sale in Japan in December 2013.
 The HR-V is smaller than both CR-V and Pilot, again (after the demise of Element) giving Honda a model range with three crossover SUVs.

 The US-market HR-V is manufactured at Honda's Celaya, Mexico assembly plant alongside the related Fit and went on sale in May 2015 as a 2016 model.
 It is powered by a 1.8-litre SOHC i-VTEC I4 engine mated either to a CVT7 transmission similar to the Civic or a 6-speed manual transmission (front-wheel drive only).

 In 2018, for the 2019 model year, Honda announced the mid-cycle refresh for the HR-V. It features a revised chrome bar grille being similar to Honda Civic and new headlamp design featuring a single projector lens with DRLs or full LED headlamp similar to the Civic Touring, updated bumper design and overhead roof rails.
 There were two headlight options as well; full LED headlights for the touring trim, or halogen projector headlights for the other trims.
 On the interior, Apple CarPlay and Android Auto has been made available.
 The head unit was updated and features a volume knob replacing the volume slider.
 Honda Sensing is standard on EX trims and higher.
 Although the manual transmission is no longer available, Honda tweaked the CVT7 transmission as well as the optional all-wheel drive system.
 Two new trim levels for the HR-V, Sport and Touring, were added to the trim lineup, trims ranged from LX, Sport, EX, EX-L, and Touring.

 Philippines

 The HR-V was launched on 9 June 2015 and it was offered in three trim levels: S, E and EL.
-All models are only offered with the 1.8-litre engine matted with a CVT transmission.
+All models are only offered with the 1.8-litre engine mated with a CVT transmission.

 The facelifted HR-V was launched on 24 August 2018 and it is offered in two trim levels: 1.8 E and 1.8 RS.